 Pamplico is a very small town located in the state of South Carolina.
 With a population of 1,231 people and two constituent neighborhoods, Pamplico is the 175th largest community in South Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pamplico is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pamplico is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pamplico is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Pamplico who work in teaching (16.38%), healthcare (12.36%), and office and administrative support (11.78%).

-Being a small town, Pamplico does not have a public transit system used by locals to get to and from work.
+Pamplico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Pamplico is somewhat higher than in the average US city of 21.84%: 25.75% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Pamplico is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.75% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pamplico in 2010 was $16,496, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $65,984 for a family of four.
 However, Pamplico contains both very wealthy and poor people as well.